|

 that is change his or her mind about their dead works of sin in the past, and

 be baptized because of the remission of those sins.
-As we’ll see in Acts 2:38, this was the Biblical
+As we’ll see in Acts 2:38, this was the

-model.
-Acts 2:38, “And Peter said unto
+Biblical model.
+Acts 2:38, “And Peter said unto them, Repent and be baptized, every one

-them, Repent and be baptized, every one of you in the name of Jesus Christ for
+of you in the name of Jesus Christ for the remission of sins, and ye shall

-Spirit].”
-Often these two steps, asking
+receive the gift of the Holy Ghost [Holy Spirit].”
+Often these two steps, asking Jesus into

-happened more or less simultaneously.
-That is why some denominations, reading Acts, feel the Holy Spirit will
+less simultaneously.
+That is why some

-not be given except upon baptism.
-It
+denominations, reading Acts, feel the Holy Spirit will not be given except upon

-usually happened this way with the early Church, but not always, as seen in
+with the early Church, but not always, as seen in Acts 8-10 with Cornelius and

-can go both ways.
+within the Book of Acts, we see it can go both ways.

-when people come to understand
+When people come to understand

 these five simple points, what then?